Couples therapy is often seen as the last-ditch effort to save a relationship. But what if it’s not helping? What if it’s making things worse?

 So, When to Quit Couples Therapy?

-To recap, it might be time to quit couples therapy if:
+To recap, it might be time to quit (or switch formats) if:

 - It’s making things worse at home

-- It’s just repeating the same fight in a different setting
+- It’s just repeating the same fight in a new setting

-- It increases doubts instead of deepening understanding
+- It increases doubts instead of building clarity

 - You’re seeing zero progress over time